Automotive industry in Mexico: Chevrolet Corsa

-The second-generation Opel Corsa (imported from Spain) was first introduced in Mexico in 1994 under the name "Chevrolet Chevy" as a response to the successful Volkswagen Sedán.
+The second-generation Opel Corsa (imported from Spain) was first introduced in Mexico in 1994 under the name "Chevrolet Chevy" as a response to the successful Volkswagen Sedan.
 General Motors used a practical, supermini with an affordable price tag for the Mexican consumer that gave excellent results.
 From 1996, when the Chevy Popular or Chevy Pop budget trim was introduced, and the Chevy began to be produced in the Ramos Arizpe GM assembly plant, it replaced the Volkswagen Sedan (Beetle) as the top selling car in Mexico.
 Chevrolet soon launched the also Mexican made Chevy Monza, similar to the 4-door saloon version of the Chevrolet Classic still produced in Argentina, for those who wanted a bigger trunk and more room for the same low price.

 The design was not changed until 2000 when it was facelifted in Europe with transparent headlights, newer rear lights and a new interior.
-A station wagon imported from Argentina was also launched, as well as a Brazilian-made pickup variant.
+A Station Wagon imported from Argentina was also launched, as well as a Brazilian-made pickup variant.
 With the introduction of the Corsa III, however, the older Corsa was no longer manufactured in European GM plants.
 This generation Corsa remained in production in Mexico, Brazil and Argentina.
 In 2004, Mexican designers redesigned the Chevy inside and out and upgraded the 1.6-liter engine to reach 98 bhp.
 This newer Chevrolet was called C2 as a reference to the Corvette generations.
 In July 2008, a facelift designed in Detroit was introduced for the new 2009 Chevy, available in 3- and 5-door hatchback, and 4-door sedan bodies.